 So what type of degree program should you be pursuing to be eligible for the Fellowship?

-Because there are so many different degree programs that are related to technology and engineering, the State Department doesn’t have an exhaustive list of degree programs that are eligible.
-The agency is looking for diversity in technology skills – so IT-related and STEM-related programs are desirable, including computer science, information technology, cybersecurity, computer engineering, IT services administration, information science, computer systems networking, mathematics and more.
-You can also be in an online degree program, as long as it is from an accredited online college or university
+Because there are so many different degree programs that are related to information technology, the State Department doesn’t have an exhaustive list of degree programs that are eligible.
+The agency is looking for diversity in technology skills, so most IT-related programs are desirable, including computer science, information technology, cybersecurity, computer engineering, IT services administration, information science, computer systems networking and more.
+You can also be in an online degree program, as long as it is from an accredited online college or university.

-If you’re not sure whether your degree program would meet the requirements, send an email to FAITFellowship@twc.edu and let us know a good time to call you.
+If you’re not sure whether your degree program would meet the requirements, send an email to FAITFellowship@twc.edu.
+You can even send us a link to the specific degree program that you are enrolled in (or planning to enroll in), and we’ll take a look and let you know if you’ll be eligible to apply.

-Applications normally open in the fall and close the following February.
 When you are ready to apply, go to https://www.faitfellowship.org/how-to-apply/ to view the timeline, eligibility and application documents.
-The application website is added to this page when applications are being accepted.